YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/SpeechSynthesizer.md

 * [`SpeechSynthesizer.Speak`](#Speak)

 ## Speak directive {#Speak}
 Instructs the client to play the synthesized TTS through the client speaker.
 CIC can return multiple `SpeechSynthesizer.Speak` directives as a response to a single request.
-As such, your client must play TTS in the same order it has received messages.
+As such, the client must play TTS in the same order it has received messages.
 TTS can be returned either in a [multipart message](/CIC/References/CIC_API.md#MultipartMessage) or an audio streaming address.

 ### Payload fields
 | Field name       | Data type    | Description                     | Included |